 His employer did not put sufficient support and reasonable adjustments in place.
 Under pressure, Jack made a serious mistake at work which he owned up to.

 Jack was upset and wanted his job back.

-Laura Middleton asked Jack to provide us with a timeline of events and all relevant documents relating to the disciplinary process.
+Laura Donnelly asked Jack to provide us with a timeline of events and all relevant documents relating to the disciplinary process.

 Laura reviewed Jack’s case and advised that although his actions were serious enough to constitute gross misconduct, there were mitigating circumstances.

 Laura asked him about how his diabetes affected his day-to-day activities and concluded that he was protected by the Equality Act.
 Because his employer had not supported him at work, we advised that he had a potential disability discrimination claim for failure to make reasonable adjustments.

 Laura helped Jack raise an Appeal against the dismissal, complaining that his employer had failed to make reasonable adjustments and set out the relevant mitigating circumstances.

 Jack’s appeal against dismissal was successful.
 He was reinstated and had his pay backdated to the dismissal date.

 Laura advised him to ask his employer for an Occupational Health Assessment in order to review his role and to see if any reasonable adjustments could be put in place to avoid any future difficulties.